-For a flattened combinational design, error correction is performed as follows: (1) signatures of RTL variables are generated using simulation; (2) error diagnosis is performed to find a symptom core; (3) signatures of the symptom variables in the symptom core are replaced by the values of their corresponding free variables; (4) partial truth-tables are built using the signatures of the symptom variables and other variables in the module, where the terms not appear in the truth-tables are all don't-cares; and (5) the partial truth-tables are synthesized to find logic expressions that can generate the signatures of the symptom variables.
+For a flattened combinational design, error correction is performed as follows: (1) signatures of RTL variables are generated using simulation; (2) error diagnosis is performed to find a symptom core; (3) signatures of the symptom variables in the symptom core are replaced by the values of their corresponding free variables; and (4) synthesis is applied to find logic expressions generating the signatures of the symptom variables.
 By replacing the expressions that generate the functions of the symptom variables with those new expressions, design errors can be corrected.